ucladx/pancan-panel-design/README.md

     - `SRP72` - Germline loss predisposes to Familial Aplasia and Myelodysplasia, targeted by Mayo's OncoHeme panel
     - `FRK` - Somatic mutations in 6% of hepatocellular adenomas, and frequent rearrangements

-**Note:** Mutations per Mbp calculated using TCGA+TARGET MuTect2 MAFs from NCI GDC, and gene sizes from Gencode v35, and mean gain/loss calculated using TCGA+TARGET Gistic2 gene-level absolute CN from NCI GDC.
+Mutations per Mbp calculated using TCGA+TARGET MuTect2 MAFs from NCI GDC, and gene sizes from Gencode v35, and mean gain/loss calculated using TCGA+TARGET Gistic2 gene-level absolute CN from NCI GDC.

 Extract the gene names and their Ensembl ENSG IDs:
 ```bash